Alcohol is a commonly used depressant drug. It usually comes as a liquid.

 The effects from alcohol are broad and can include feeling relaxed, giddy, confident, nauseous, drowsy or uncoordinated.
 It can make you say things or act in ways you normally wouldn’t when sober.
 This is called ‘disinhibition’.

 The effects of alcohol start very quickly after drinking, sometimes within 10 minutes, with your blood alcohol level peaking about 30–90 minutes after drinking.
 The effects of alcohol will increase as you continue to drink and your body’s blood alcohol level increases.
-Remember, a low dose for one person can be a high dose for another as people’s bodies process drugs differently.

 A Reddit user explains what getting drunk feels like to them: